dbcook/servo-tuna/README.md

 ## Possible Limitations

-* Serial port programming interface on the servos may not offer full rate step/direction support that is needed for comprehensive auto-tuning.
+* The serial port programming interface on the servos may not offer sufficient motion support for comprehensive auto-tuning.
 Needs exploration.
-* The tuning program thus might need access to some hardware that can work as a pulse function generator.
+* The tuning program thus might benefit from having some adjunct hardware that can work as a pulse function generator.
 Need rates up to 300KHz to fully exercise the servos.
-  This implies a pretty fast MCU like a Teensy 4.1.
+  Doing the function generation directly would imply a pretty fast MCU like a Teensy 4.1.
+  Perhaps easier to do it with a programmable 2-channel (pulse/dir) function generator like the ones from Rigol and Siglent.
+* Yet another idea would be to implement the function generation in OnStepX, which already has pulse generation code and a WiFi command interface.

 ## Framework Elements